chainaim3003/midstream/submission/SUBMISSION.md

 ## What Midstream is

-Midstream is a working reference implementation of **quality-gated streaming LLM inference with mid-session cutoff**, settled per chunk via Circle Gateway Nanopayments on Arc.
+Midstream is a working reference implementation of **quality-gated streaming LLM inference with mid-stream cutoff**, settled per chunk via Circle Gateway Nanopayments on Arc.
+The cutoff mechanism is a **live inference harness** — three concurrent observers, two powered by Google Gemini and one a deterministic regex check — that score each 32-token chunk against the prompt's intent and constraints, and **course-correct by refusing the next payment authorization** the moment trajectory diverges.
+This is harness engineering done *during* generation, not pre-flight (prompt design) or post-hoc (response evaluation).

 The seller streams output 32 tokens at a time.
 Each 32-token chunk is its own paid HTTP request, priced at $0.0005 USDC.
-Between chunks, the buyer's local quality oracle scores the cumulative output.
-If the rolling score drops below threshold — topic drift, broken compilation, off-prompt image — the buyer stops signing payment authorizations.
+Between chunks, the buyer's local harness runs three concurrent observers on the cumulative output: Layer 1 (Gemini judge for topic drift), Layer 2 (Gemini judge for spec adherence), Layer 3 (deterministic regex — backticked prompt tokens must appear verbatim).
+If the rolling score drops below threshold, the buyer stops signing payment authorizations.
 The seller, getting no signature, stops generating.
 Mid-sentence.
 The buyer pays only for the prefix that passed quality.

 This is not possible without sub-cent settlement.
 Stripe's $0.30 minimum makes it impossible.
 Ethereum L1 gas makes it impossible.
 Circle Nanopayments on Arc — gas-free, batched, ~0.5 second finality — is the first rail where it works.

+The harness itself is only economically viable because Circle Nanopayments + Arc make per-chunk evaluation cheap: each Gemini judge call runs ~$0.0001, the chunk price is $0.0005, harness cost stays well below value moved.
+On any rail with $0.01+ per-action overhead, harness cost would exceed chunk value before scoring returned — making real-time course correction structurally unavailable. **The harness exists because of Circle and Arc, not just on top of them.**

 ---